Penile frenulum: Structure

 The frenulum is a highly vascularized strip of mucosal tissue on the ventral side of the glans and the neck of the penis.
 It forms the interface between the outer and inner foreskin layers.
 During gestation, it forms as the lateral edges of the preputial lamina approach in the ventral midline.
 The two sides of the lamina do not fuse in the midline but remain separated by a thin septum of mesenchyme that will create the preputial frenulum.
 As part of the glans penis, the frenulum is innervated by divisions of the pudendal nerve; the dorsal nerve of the penis and a branch of the perineal nerve.
 Blood supply to the frenulum is provided by branches of the dorsal artery of the penis that curve around each side of the neck to enter the frenulum and the glans from its ventral surface.
 It is uncertain whether the frenular artery is single or paired.
-Veinous drainage is thought to occur around the neck of the penis from smaller paired venules.
+Venous drainage is thought to occur around the neck of the penis from smaller paired venules.
 The frenulum occurs on the ventral midline of the glans, where the two glans wings merge forming the septum glandis.